-- 10.2 On January 22, 2013, the Group completed its initial offering under this program by issuing Sukuk with a total value of SR 1.5 billion with a tenor of 7 years and carrying an expected variable return to the Sukuk-holders of 6 months SIBOR plus 1.10% payable semi-annually.
-The covenants require certain financial and other conditions to be complied during the tenure. - 10.3 Property, plant and equipment amounting to SR 361.2 million (December 31, 2016: SR 440 million, January 1, 2016: SR 1,434.7 million) of certain overseas subsidiaries of the Group are pledged as collateral with commercial banks. - 10.4 Inventories amounting to SR 96.49 million (December 31, 2016: SR 0.14 million, January 1, 2016: SR 366.8 million) are pledged with foreign banks as collateral against the bank borrowing facilities of certain overseas subsidiaries. - 10.5 In addition, the loan and bond agreements include certain covenants, which, among other things, require certain financial ratios to be maintained.
+- 10.1 These represent borrowings obtained from commercial banks and other financial institutions by the Parent Company and its consolidated subsidiaries.
+These borrowings are in Saudi Riyals, Egyptian Pounds, Iranian Riyals, US Dollars, Algerian Dinar, Turkish Lira and Sudanese Pounds.
+Certain of these borrowings are secured by a charge on the property, plant and equipment of certain overseas subsidiaries.
+The loan agreements include covenants which, amongst other things, require certain financial ratios to be maintained.
+Some of the long-term borrowings of subsidiaries are secured by corporate guarantees of the Parent Company. - 10.2 On January 22, 2013, the Group completed its initial offering by issuing Sukuk with a total value of SR 1.5 billion with a tenor of 7 years and carrying an expected variable return to the Sukukholders of 6 months SIBOR plus 1.10% payable semi-annually.
+The covenants require certain financial and other conditions to be complied during the tenure. - 10.3 Property, plant and equipment amounting to SR 435.35 million (December 31, 2016: SR 440 million, January 1, 2016: SR 1,434.7 million) of certain subsidiaries of the Group are pledged as collateral with commercial banks. - 10.4 Inventories amounting to SR 43 million (December 31, 2016: SR 0.14 million, January 1, 2016: SR 366.8 million) are pledged with foreign banks as collateral against the bank borrowing facilities of certain overseas subsidiaries.